Ensono/amido.github.io/docs/index.md

 ## How does it work

 Select a workload using the What can you do with Stacks element on the home page to see detailed documentation on how to get started.
+For a more detailed section on Workloads please see [Introduction to workloads](./workloads/workloads).